monsoonmaelstrom/book2/book2.md

 I’m waiting on the roof of the building next to Davy’s, listening for the sound of the first brick.
 So far, it’s all quiet.
 A few minutes go by, and then I hear shouting followed by the tinkling sound of glass shattering.

-*One.* The shouting resumes. *Two.* Giorgi really knows how to put on a show. *Three.* I think he may have missed his calling as an actor. *Four.* Here goes nothing. *Five.* I jump.
+*One.* The shouting resumes. *Two.* Giorgi knows how to put on a show. *Three.* I think he may have missed his calling as an actor. *Four.* Here goes nothing. *Five.* I jump.
 It sounds like the second brick hit the same moment as my feet.
 I hold still for a moment as the shouting resumes, and then begin creeping across the roof.
 I make it to the far side, and lean over the edge of the roof to the side of the building where there are some loose bricks.
 I gently pry them out, one by one, then grab the key.
 I don’t bother putting the bricks back.
-I just creep back and jump back to the building I came from.
+I creep back and jump back to the building I came from.
 Giorgi has stopped shouting, so I make my exit as quickly as I can.

 By the time I make it back to the roof where we left Alex, Giorgi is already there.

 “All good?”
 Alex asks.

 “Yeah.
-Now we just need to make sure we’re not followed.”
+Now we need to make sure we’re not followed.”

 “Any idea who was in the flat?”